What information does Google collect?

 We use this information to do things like make Google apps and services better, more secure, and more relevant to you.
 Here are some specific examples:

-Keep your parent in the loop about which apps you’re using, where your device is, when you change your password, and more through Family Link.
+- Keep your parent in the loop about which apps you’re using, where your device is, and more through Family Link.

 What happens with the information that you share publicly and with others?